olg6328/olg-voice-track/README.md

 ### X months on T
 > Hi, this is my voice [X] months into T, and if anyone is wondering, the T means Toblerone.

+## feel free to use these recordings for research purposes

+This page and its files are in public domain to encourage research on individuals on testosterone HRT and to increase overall representation of transgender individuals in scientific research.
+Researchers just have to deal with my utterly random sense of humor, I guess.